MrHedmad/mimir/src/wetlab/sample_labelling.md

                              ID
 ```

-For example, assume we are studying how in ancient Asia tea was brewed.
+For example, assume we are studying how in ancient Asian tea was brewed.
 We have found several tea leaves in a tomb and we are exploring the taste of
 different tea-brewing techniques.
 The overarching project is called Ancient Tea, and we decide that its ID will